mrmani7204/Ei-Study-Coding-Exercise/README.md

 Exercise 2:
 This exercise focuses on building a console-based application based on one of the provided mini-project problem statements.
-I have implemented the
+I have implemented the Virtual Classroom Manager Programming Exercise
+The application is designed to handle class scheduling, student management, and assignment submissions through a terminal-based interface.

+The Virtual Classroom Manager allows users to manage classrooms, students, and assignments.
+It supports operations like adding classrooms, enrolling students, scheduling assignments, and submitting assignments through simple console inputs.

+Features Implemented

+Classroom Management:
+Add new classrooms
+List all classrooms
+Remove classrooms

+Student Management:
+Enroll students into classrooms
+List students in each classroom

+Assignment Management:
+Schedule assignments for classrooms
+Submit assignments for students
+List assignments by classroom